 v.
 “When John Huss was condemned to be burned at the stake, the bishop who conducted the ceremony ended with the chilling words, ‘And now we commit thy soul to the devil.’
 Huss replied calmly, ‘I commit my spirit into thy hands, Lord Jesus Christ; unto thee I commend my spirit, which thou hast redeemed.’”
 (Boice)

 b.
 You have redeemed me: David understood that his surrender to God was appropriate because it was God who had redeemed him.
 He belonged to God both in gratitude for rescue, and in recognition that God had purchased him.

 i.
 “In the Old Testament the word ‘redeem’ (pada) is seldom used of atonement: it mostly means to rescue or ransom out of trouble.”
 (Kidner)

 ii.
 “Redemption is a solid basis for confidence.
 David had not known Calvary as we have done, but temporal redemption cheered him; and shall not eternal redemption yet more sweetly console us?
 Past deliverances are strong pleas for present assistance.”
 (Spurgeon)

 d.
-I have hated those who regard useless idols: David’s surrender to God meant that he must also resist the recognition or worship of idols – which are useless idols, having no power to speak or save.
-In contrast David could say, “But I trust in the LORD.”
+I have hated those who regard useless idols: David’s surrender to God meant that he also had to resist the recognition or worship of idols – which are useless idols, having no power to speak or save.
+In contrast David could say, “But I trust in the Lord.”

 e.
 I will be glad and rejoice in Your mercy: David’s surrender and submission to God didn’t produce misery – he was happy and joyful.
 Much of this was because his heart overflowed with gratitude, thinking of all God had done for him.